Registering for Classes

 I can't drop my last class!
 How do I drop down to zero credits so I can start over again?

 UO's registration system does not allow registered students to drop to zero credits without completely withdrawing from the term.
 If you're just hoping to change your schedule, completely withdrawing is not necessary.
 Simply add a new class to your schedule before dropping the unwanted class.
 This prevents you from needing to drop down to zero credits.
-If the course you want to add has a time conflict with your unwanted class, you can use the Add/Drop Classes menu to simultaneously drop the course (using the pull-down) and add a new course (by entering the course CRN).
-If you wish to change times/sections of your last class, you can use the Exchange Sections tool to avoid dropping to zero credits.

 If you unintentionally processed a complete withdrawal from a term and want to add classes to your schedule, you'll need to contact your academic advisor to get reactivated for the term.